mfidino/bates_phenology/README.md

 Bates, J. M., Fidino, M., Nowak-Boyd, L., Strausberger, B. M., Schmidt, K. A., and Whelan, C. J. (in prep).
 Climate change affects nesting phenology of midwestern birds: comparison of modern field records with historical records obtained from museum collections.

+This repository contains three `R` scripts, two `JAGS` models, and three `csv` files, all of which are used for the analysis.

 <div align="center"><img width="150" height="auto" src="./images/american_robin.png" alt="A drawing of a robin that Mason made." /></div>

 <div align="center"> <h3>Scripts</h3> </div>